zaBright/alx-system_engineering-devops/0x00-shell_basics/README.md

-first script executes the file using the Bash shell second script prints working directory
+first script executes the file using the Bash shell second script lists the content of the current directory